All Episodes

 Let's stick with CNN.

-Uh Campbell Brown speaking to their legal uh analyst there, Jeffrey Tubin.
+Campbell Brown speaking to their legal analyst there, Jeffrey Toobin.

 The pro-life movement, frankly, have been a bunch of patsies.

-They always talk about how they're gonna leave the party.
+They always talk about how they're going to leave the party.

-They always talk about how they are outraged that the the that Roe v.
+They always talk about how they are outraged that Roe v.
+Wade is never overturned.

-Looking at Barack Obama or John McCain, they are gonna vote for John McCain.
+Looking at Barack Obama or John McCain, they are going to vote for John McCain no matter what.

 I don't buy that.

-Uh Jeffrey Tubin, another non-member of the pro-life community, another non-member of the conservative Republican community telling us what we are and are not gonna do.
+Jeffrey Toobin, another non-member of the pro-life community, another non-member of the conservative Republican community, telling us what we are and are not going to do.

 And he hasn't a clue.